ntmbayfield/g88-lecture-docs/React/Intro/LearnToCodeReact.md

 build-lists: true

-# Intro to Components
+# Learn to Code - React!

 ![inline center](https://wmira.gallerycdn.vsassets.io/extensions/wmira/react-playground-vscode/0.0.11/1494599205180/Microsoft.VisualStudio.Services.Icons.Default)

 ---

 # Objectives

-- Explain what components are and why they are useful
-- Identify and create components
+- Describe Single Page Applications (SPA)
+- Name the key concepts in React
-- Pass data as props and render dynamic values in JSX
+- Explain components, props, and JSX
-- Differentiate between functional and class components
+- Identify functional and class components
 - Know when to use state vs setState
 - Lift state up to the closest common ancestor

 ---

-# Explain what components are and why they are useful
+# Describe Single Page Applications (SPA)

+In a single-page application, all of the code needed is included in a single-page load.
+This includes all of the CSS, HTML, and JavaScript.
+The page does not reload, and it requires dynamic interaction with the Web server.

+---

+# Name the key concepts in React

+- Web Components
+- 1 way data binding
+- Virtual DOM
+- JSX (which requires a "build" step)
+- State management (Flux or Redux)

+---

+# Components

 - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.